johndk/berkeley-ml-capstone/README.md

 JFK and can use JFK ASPM and NOAA data.
 Models 2A, 2B, and 2C use flights arriving at JFK from many different origin airports.
 A complete implementation therefore requires appropriate ASPM and NOAA coverage for those origins, NOAA station mapping, source-specific cleaning and validation, and joins for every inbound flight.
-Because that work expands well beyond the single-airport departure pipeline, the arrival models are secondary goals to be attempted only after Model 1A is complete.

 Each model follows a clear prediction time.
 A field is included only if it would be known at that time; information recorded later is excluded even when it appears in the historical dataset.
 This prevents the model from learning from